What is atlantoaxial luxation?

 Atlantoaxial luxation can be caused by trauma, hereditary factors, or a combination of these two factors.

 In the case of trauma, forceful flexion of the neck can cause damage to the atlantoaxial joint.
-Ligaments that stabilize the joint may be torn, or the dens may be broken off of the axis.
-These injuries can occur in any breed of dog at any age, if the right forces are applied.
+Ligaments that stabilize the joint may be torn or the dens may be broken off the axis.
+These injuries can occur in any breed of dog at any age if the right forces are applied.

 What are the clinical signs of atlantoaxial luxation?

-The signs of AA luxation are related to pressure that is placed on the spinal cord as these two bones move against each other in an unstable manner.
-Signs may develop acutely, such as in cases of trauma, but progression is often gradual with episodes of intermittent clinical signs.
-In dogs with a genetic predisposition, signs are often noted during the first year of life and may become worse after seemingly-mild trauma (for example, a fall or rough play).
+The signs of AA luxation are related to the pressure that is placed on the spinal cord as these two bones move against each other in an unstable manner.
+Signs may develop acutely, such as in cases of trauma, but the progression is often gradual, with episodes of intermittent clinical signs.
+In dogs with a genetic predisposition, signs are often noted during the first year of life and may become worse after seemingly mild trauma (e.g., a fall or rough play).

 The most common sign of AA luxation is neck pain; in some dogs, this may be the only sign.
 Spinal cord compression may also lead to abnormalities in sensation and mobility from the neck down.
 Many affected dogs will demonstrate weakness or wobbliness of all four legs, an inability to stand, and/or an inability to move the legs.
-Some dogs may hold their heads in an unusual manner, for example looking down or holding the head tilted to the side.
-Severely affected dogs may lose their ability to breathe, due to paralysis of the diaphragm.
+Some dogs may hold their heads in an unusual manner, such as looking down or holding their head tilted to the side.
+Severely affected dogs may lose their ability to breathe due to paralysis of the diaphragm.
 In these severe cases, AA luxation can be fatal.

 How is atlantoaxial luxation diagnosed?

-In many cases, AA luxation can be diagnosed with routine x-rays.
-An x-ray of the neck, taken while the neck is held in a neutral position, may show an abnormally large gap between the atlas and axis or an abnormally sharp angle at this joint.
-If x-rays are not diagnostic, advanced imaging such as CT or MRI may be required to obtain a diagnosis.
+In many cases, AA luxation can be diagnosed with routine radiographs (X-rays).
+A radiograph of the neck, taken while the neck is held in a neutral position, may show an abnormally large gap between the atlas and axis or an abnormally sharp angle at this joint.
+If radiographs are not diagnostic, advanced imaging, such as CT or MRI, may be required to obtain a diagnosis.

 How is atlantoaxial luxation treated?

 If signs are mild, conservative therapy may be attempted.
-Your dog will be placed in a rigid neck splint and confined to a kennel for 6-8 weeks.
+Your dog will be placed in a rigid neck splint and confined to a kennel for six to eight weeks.
 Immobilization of the neck will, in theory, allow scar tissue to form that will help stabilize the joint.
-During this time, your dog will also be treated with pain medication to keep them comfortable and/or steroids to decrease spinal swelling.
+During this time, your dog will also be treated with pain medication to keep him comfortable and/or steroids to decrease spinal swelling.
 While some dogs will experience complete resolution of clinical signs with conservative treatment, many dogs will not, especially if their signs have been present for an extended period of time.
-The risks of conservative therapy can include progression of disease (including a risk of paralysis or death), as well as pressure sores from the splint/bandage rubbing against the skin.
+The risks of conservative therapy can include the progression of disease (including the risk of paralysis or death) as well as pressure sores from the splint/bandage rubbing against the skin.

-After surgery, your dog will need 6-8 weeks of cage rest prior to returning to activity.
+After surgery, your dog will need six to eight weeks of cage rest prior to returning to activity.
 This period of rest gives time for the attachment between the two bones to heal.
 Additionally, your dog may need to wear a neck splint as part of his recovery.
-Neck x-rays will be performed at multiple points during recovery, to ensure that healing is progressing as expected.
-The prognosis after surgery varies, depending on your dog’s age, severity of clinical signs, and degree of spinal damage present.
+Neck radiographs will be performed at multiple points during recovery to ensure that healing is progressing as expected.
+The prognosis after surgery varies depending on your dog’s age, the severity of clinical signs, and the degree of spinal damage present.